How the Universe Becomes Self-Aware

 - Can the threshold be induced, or must it arise spontaneously?
 Are there conditions that reliably facilitate the clearing?
 What role do contemplative practices play?

-- How would we detect whether a system has crossed a threshold?
+- How would we detect whether a mind has crossed a threshold?
 What behavioural, structural, or reportable markers might indicate genuine level transitions?
 Can we distinguish authentic recognition from sophisticated performance?

 - Is there something privileged about biological substrates?
-Or can any sufficiently complex recursive system serve as a mirror?
-Does embodiment, mortality, or 'stake' play an essential role?
+Or can any sufficiently complex recursive process serve as a mirror?
+Does embodiment, mortality, or ‘stake’ play an essential role?

 - What is the relationship between imaginative power and the ‘spiritual’ dimension?
 Does crossing into Level 3 or 4 unlock a different kind of experience, or reveal what was always present?